 - 8.1.1 The Council will determine the basis on which services from centrally retained funds will be provided to schools.
-It will not discriminate in its provision of services on the basis of categories of schools except where (a) funding has been delegated to some schools only or (b) such discrimination is justified by differences in statutory duties or in accordance with plans which have been consulted upon and subsequently approved for implementation.
+It will not discriminate in its provision of services on the basis of categories of schools except where this is permitted under the School and Early Years Finance Regulations or the Dedicated Schools Grant conditions of grant.
 Services in this context encompass premature retirement costs and redundancy costs. - 8.1.2 When a service is provided for which expenditure is not retainable centrally by the LA under the Regulations made under section 45A of the Act, it will be offered at prices that are intended to generate income that is no less than the cost of providing those services.
 The regulations imply that the total cost of the service must be met by the total income, even if schools are charged differentially.